 Meaning of Private Defences under Law of Torts

 L.B.
 Curzon has defined Private Defence as: “Where a person commits a tort in defence of himself or his property, he is not necessarily liable if the act has been in the circumstances of a reasonable nature”.

-Osborn’s Concise Law Dictionary defines Private Defence as: “An action taken in reasonable defence of one’s person or property.
+Osborn’s Concise Law Dictionary defines Private Defences under Law of Torts as: “An action taken in reasonable defence of one’s person or property.
 It can be pleaded as a defence to an action in tort.
 The right of private defence of one’s family and probably of any other person from unlawful force”.

 1. There should exist an imminent threat to the personal safety or property or other person’s life or property leaving no time for the person to resort to help from the nearest authority.
 It would be not be justified for a person S to use force against another person E, merely, because he is of the opinion that E might in the near future attack him, nor can the force be justified by way of retaliation once the attack is over.

 In Morris v.
 Nugent, while the defendant was passing by the plaintiff’s house, his dog in fury bit the defendant.
 The defendant raised his gun in order to shoot the dog in private defence.
 Even when the dog ran away, he did not stop and still shot the dog.
 A suit was filed before the Court by the plaintiff claiming damages.
 The defendant pleaded that his action was in exercise of his right of private defence.
 The Court held that the act of defendant was not justified since the dog was running away from him and there existed no imminent danger to his life.

 2. The force used is absolutely necessary for repelling the invasion should be used for.
 “While the law recognizes the right of self-defence, the right to repel force with force, no right is to be abused and the right of self defence is one which may be easily abused.”